andrlange/spring-documentation-mcp-server/README.md

 ### Available MCP Tools

-Once connected, the following **10 tools** are available to AI assistants:
+Once connected, the following **17 tools** are available to AI assistants (7 OpenRewrite tools are optional):

 #### Documentation Tools